wangjc640/532-Group21/README.md

 ```
 3. To run the app locally, run the following command from the root of this repository
    `python src/dashboard/app.py`
 4. Create an issue thread to discuss with the team about the changes/improvements you propose to make.
-[Here](CONTRIBUTING.md) is the detailed contribution guid.
+[Here](CONTRIBUTING.md) is the detailed contribution guide.